 The program will utilize the University of Arkansas Rome Center which is a fully-equipped design campus embedded in the heart of the city.
 The Rome Center is located in one of the oldest palaces in the city: Palazzo Taverna, constructed in 1286, with ownership passing between only three families in history.
 The main entrance of the studio space opens into a courtyard housing a baroque fountain by Antonio Casoni, built in 1618, and surrounded by the various buildings forming the complex.
 The spaces used as classrooms housed the private collections of Modigliani until 2012 and were featured in moves such as 'The Life Aquatic,' 'The Talented Mr. Ripley,' and 'La Grande Bellezza.'

-As part of the program fee, students will be housed in fully furnished apartments (including wi-fi and washer/dryer) in the Prati neighborhood of Rome, 4-6 students per apartment.
+As part of the program fee, students will be housed in fully furnished apartments (including wi-fi and washer/dryer) in a neighborhood of Rome, 4-6 students per apartment.
 All apartments will be in the same building, a short 5-minute walk from the Vatican.
 This Roman neighborhood is home to a daily market, several grocery stores, and countless restaurants.
 Apartments are about a 25-minute walk and a 15-minute bus ride from the Rome Center.

 Justin Parscher, Assistant Professor of Practice, Knowlton School of Architecture firstname.lastname@example.org

 Admitted participants are required to register in 3 credits of LARCH, ARCH, or CRP 5798 for Summer 4-Week Session 1.
 Please note that drawing plays a significant role in this program and students will be expected to do so as part of their grade, however no previous sketching experience is required.

 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.
 Interviews may be required.